mamoore1440/Econ-Blog-old2/src/content/model/HMT-Book.md

   Post-sin, Supply will filter Demand.
 This will lead to maximum OUS for a sinlge Human at expense of the maximum overall OUS for each S&D Connection.
 That isn't post-sin a overall OUS maximizing Connection can't take place it just isn't the norm.
 But for now we do not have to think or worry about post-sin.

-## Let's give an overview of the model so far.
+## Let's Give An Overview Of The Model So Far
   So far we Humans, Matter and Time.
 Humans do not sin and thus overall OUS is maximized.

   In regards to the S&D Field: Humans will interact with Matter.
 Humans do this by Demanding Supply and will facilitate S&D Connections as a way of interacting with Matter.
 Important to note the S&D Field does not physically exist.
 This is simply a way of viewing how decision making happens along with interaction between man and matter.